 Course offered to supplement regular course offerings and to provide students the opportunity to explore subject areas of unique interest.
-Offered on a one-time or irregular basis.
+Offered as needed.

 BSA 600 Current Business Seminar (1 credit)

 This course allows students the opportunity to have an indepth study in current business topics in the areas of marketing, accounting, finance, and management.
 The seminar courses will incorporate pragmatic application and enhance the curriculum.
 Repeatable up to 5 time for a total of 5 credit hours.
 FA, SP, SU